deadlock-wiki/deadbot/README.md

 ## Contributing
 DeadBot is currently early in its development and welcomes new contributers to get involved no matter what level experience you have.

+Regularly discussed in the wiki channel on [the Discord server](https://discord.com/invite/jUyhZKwxSW).
+Ask for access on there if you are interested in contributing.

-At the moment the work is fairly ad-hoc, so find me in [the Discord server](https://discord.com/invite/jUyhZKwxSW) under the name "HariyoSaag" if you're not sure where to start.
+At the moment the work is fairly ad-hoc, so find me on discord as "HariyoSaag" if you're not sure where to start.